SestoAle/DeepCrawl/README.md

 ### Algorithim
-The algorithm used in this project is Proximal Policy Optimization (implemented in TensorForce).
+The algorithm used in this project is Proximal Policy Optimization[3] (implemented in TensorForce).
 To see the whole set of hyperparameters, open
 ```deepcrawl_rl.py``` file.